aristsakas-ui/qBittorrent-Search-Plugins-/README.md

 Tested on qBittorrent v5.1.0 Python 3.9.13

-3 scrape the torrent sites and 2 use the apis and try to sort the most relevant results
+6 scrape the torrent sites and 1 uses the api .
+All try to sort the most relevant results

 leetx.py is a plugin for the _official_ 1337x site